cysouw/diathesis/text/c03_summaryDia.md

 ### *Präverb Endoreflexiv* {#sec:summary-praverb-endoreflexiv}

 The ~~Präverb Endoreflexiv~~ (full discussion in [@sec:preverb-reflexive-accusative-drop]) is similar to the previous *Endoreflexiv* ([@sec:summary-endoreflexiv]) but with the addition of a preverb.
 For example, the verb *wählen* 'to choose/to dial' shows a diathesis with *sich verwählen* 'to misdial' [@next a] in which the accusative object is dropped.
-There are also a few very special endoreflexive verbs in which an adverbial is necessary instead of a preverb, for example *fühlen* 'to feel' [@next b], see [@sec:adverbials-endoreflexive].
+There are also a few very special endoreflexive verbs in which an adverbial is necessary instead of a preverb, for example *fühlen* 'to feel' [@next b], see [@sec:adverbial-endoreflexive].

 ::: ex
 a.
 Er wählt die falsche Nummer. \